eyecatchup/NilPortugues_PHP_SEO_ImageHandler/README.md

  * **Front-end**
     * In the front-end, this class should be only used to replace the image placeholders for their valid HTML image tags equivalents.

+## Data Record (Database)
+By default, this class includes a SQL database structure (MySQL) to be used with this code.
+This can be found at `src/NilPortugues/SEO/ImageHandler/Resources/ImageTable.sql`.

+There's no need to use MySQL, and any other database or storage system can be used by implementing the **ImageDataRecordInterface** found at `src/NilPortugues/SEO/ImageHandler/Interfaces/ImageDataRecordInterface.php`.

 ## Back-end Usage:
 ```